Wanderer’s Heart 2017

 Cape Red Blend

-The 2016 Wanderer’s Heart is our interpretation of a Cape Red Blend.
-The wine’s aromas include tea leaf, dried cranberry, exotic woods, dried herbs and citrus peel, and a whiff of the apothecary’s chest.
-The wine is light and keenly balanced, with a dusting of talc-like tanins.
+The 2017 Wanderer’s Heart is our Cape Red – a wine that is built around the incredible vineyards found all over the Western Cape.
+The wine’s aromas include tea leaf, dried cranberry, exotic woods, star anise, coriander seed and citrus peel, and a whiff of the apothecary’s chest.
+On the palate there’s naartjie peel, cloves and damson plums.
+The wine is bright and keenly balanced, very pure in its fruit with a dusting of fine tanin to complete the picture.

 Nuts & Bolts

-Mourvèdre – 10% Bot River – gravel soil
+Mourvèdre – 8% Bot River (10 years old) – gravel/clay duplex soil

 About The Wine